Gordon W. Harris

 - Alumni – Wilfrid Laurier University – B.A.
 (Hons.) – 1993; University of Alberta – LL.B. – Bachelor of Laws – 1997; Graduate Studies – M.B.A.
 (1997)

-- Successfully appeared before the Ontario Superior Court of Justice – Small Claims Division, Ontario Superior Court of Justice, Ontario Court of Appeal, Federal Court – Trial Division, Federal Court of Appeal, Alberta Provincial Court – Criminal Division, Alberta Provincial Court – Small Claims Division, Alberta Court of Queen’s Bench, and the Alberta Court of Appeal
+- Successfully appeared before the Ontario Superior Court of Justice – Small Claims Division, Ontario Superior Court of Justice, Ontario Court of Appeal, Federal Court – Trial Division, Federal Court of Appeal, Alberta Provincial Court – Criminal Division, Alberta Provincial Court – Small Claims Division, Alberta Court of King’s Bench, and the Alberta Court of Appeal

 - Graduate Students’ Association of the University of Alberta – Distinguished Alumni Award – 2001; and Critical Friend Award – 1999